VitaliyPasiuta/Project-With-MaterialUI/README.md

-# Simple "SPA" for React with UI library "MaterialUI"
+# "SPA" for React with UI library "MaterialUI"

 I am fetching an image from a remote server